AASanusi/music-playlist/README.md

   - Github was used to hold and keep the pushed codes by Git and store projects.

 5. #### [Gitpod Python Essentials Template:](https://github.com/Code-Institute-Org/python-essentials-template)
-  - Gitpod Python Essentials Template was provided by code institute and it consisted of all the relevant tools needed to code this program.
+  - Gitpod Python Essentials Template was provided by code institute and it consisted of all the relevant tools needed for the successful running of the application.

 6. #### [Heroku](https://id.heroku.com/login)
-  - Heroku was used to deploy the project to which users can access.
+  - Heroku was used to deploy the project.

 ## Testing

 ### Manual Testing
- - Application was consistently tested throughout each developmental stage of creating the application.
-Manual testing on application after deployment was conducted by the developer and fellow classmates Lauren-Nicole and Mats to which everything was running smoothly.
+ - This application was consistently tested throughout each developmental stage.
+Manual testing on application after deployment was conducted by the developer and fellow classmates Lauren-Nicole and Mats to ensure the application is running smoothly.

 ### Validator Testing
  - #### PEP8 Online